samlown/restfulness/README.md

  * `gone!`
  * `unprocessable_entity!`

-If you'd like to see me more, please send us a pull request!
+If you'd like to see me more, please send us a pull request.
 Failing that, you can create your own by writing something along the lines of:

 ```ruby
 def im_a_teapot!(payload = "")